 Block Visitor IPs and Bots

-A blocked visitor will not show up in GoSquared Analytics and will not be able to send or receive Live Chat messages through the Assistant.
+✋ A blocked visitor will not show up in GoSquared Analytics and will not be able to send or receive messages through Assistant.
 Blocking visitors applies on a per project basis.

 You can use several methods to block users:

 - Block a visitor currently on your site

 - Block a specific IP address – or your own IP

 - Block traffic from your developers when working on localhost

 Why would I block visitors?

 Sometimes it's important to be able to exclude certain visitors from your GoSquared stats: